gmx-io/gmx-synthetics/scripts/distributions/ARCHI_DISTRIBUTIONS.md

 ### LP Distributions - Top 20 (405 LPs total)

 LPs provided liquidity to vaults and received vsTokens.
-They earn fsGLP rewards proportional to their vsToken holdings when farmers borrow from their vault.
+They receive fsGLP distributions proportional to their vsToken holdings, based on what farmers borrowed from their vault (tracked as fsGLP value).

 | Rank | LP Address | WBTC fsGLP | WETH fsGLP | USDT fsGLP | USDC fsGLP | Total fsGLP |
 |------|------------|------------|------------|------------|------------|-------------|